REAL ESTATE

 - New York, 2012

-Sean Mills, Shareholder
+Sean Mills, Senior Partner (Florida)

 Born in Hackensack, New Jersey, Mr. Mills has called Orlando, Florida his home for over three decades.
 Mr. Mills obtained his undergraduate degree from the University of Florida.
 After graduating from college, Mr. Mills earned his Juris Doctorate from Florida Coastal School of Law, where he served on Law Review and was a founding member of the Sports Law Society.